lauraspas/218239-AG-AISOFTDEV-Team-3/README.md

 1. Close any SQLite browser connections
 2. Restart the application
 3. Check file permissions on the database file

+#### OpenAI API Issues

+**Issue**: Autofill feature returns "service unavailable" **Solution**:
+1. Ensure you have an OpenAI API key
+2. Add it to your `.env` file: `OPENAI_API_KEY=your_key_here`
+3. Restart the backend server

+**Issue**: Restock dashboard shows "Error loading suggestions" **Solution**:
+1. Verify OpenAI API key is properly configured
+2. Check that you have sufficient API credits
+3. Ensure products exist in the database
+4. Restart the backend server

+**Issue**: Chat interface not responding
+**Solution**:
+1. Confirm OpenAI API key is valid and active
+2. Check browser console for JavaScript errors
+3. Verify backend is running and accessible
+4. Test API endpoints directly via Swagger UI

+**Issue**: OpenAI API authentication failed **Solution**:
+1. Verify your API key is correct and active
+2. Check your OpenAI account has available credits
+3. Ensure the API key has the necessary permissions

+**Issue**: OpenAI rate limit exceeded
+**Solution**:
+1. Wait for the rate limit to reset
+2. Consider upgrading your OpenAI plan for higher limits
+3. Implement request queuing if needed

 ### Getting Help